mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 An ideal solution for many tasks is using R in conjunction with traditional GIS software.

 R runs on contributed packages - it has core functionality, but all the spatial work we would do in R is contained in user-contributed packages.
-Primary ones you'll want to familiarize yourself with are `sp', 'rgdal', 'sf', 'rgeos', 'raster' - there are many, many more.
+Primary ones you'll want to familiarize yourself with are `sp`, `rgdal`, `sf`, `rgeos`, `raster` - there are many, many more.
 A good source to learn about available R spatial packages is:

 [CRAN Task View: Analysis of Spatial Data](https://cran.r-project.org/web/views/Spatial.html)